Skip to main content

 Department of Homeland Security The Secretary of Homeland Security should ensure that when the Office of Program Accountability and Risk Management updates its risk management guidance, that it include leading principles on portfolio-level risk management.
 (Recommendation 3)

 DHS agreed with this recommendation.
-In December 2023, the Office of Program Accountability and Risk Management updated its risk management guidance to include some information on portfolio-level risks.
-This information provides a high-level explanation on planning for portfolio risks and prompts programs to identify portfolio risks in risk registers.
-However, the guidance does not include other leading principles on portfolio-level risk management, such as communicating how risks may affect other programs.
+In May 2024, the Office of Program Accountability and Risk Management updated its risk management guidance to include additional information on portfolio-level risks.
+This information provides a high-level explanation on planning for portfolio risks, prompts programs to identify portfolio risks in risk registers and includes ways programs can communicate how their risks may affect other programs.
+DHS's additional guidance on portfolio risk management will improve portfolio managers' ability to effectively manage these risks and make fully informed decision to optimize the portfolio's resources.

 Department of Homeland Security The Secretary of Homeland Security should ensure that the Office of Program Accountability and Risk Management (1) assesses the costs and benefits of developing or acquiring the capability to systematically share risk management knowledge, such as data in risk registers and risk management approaches, across the department, and (2) determines whether to implement such a capability.
 (Recommendation 4)